House of Projects

-The House of Projects (Дім Проєктів, Дім Проектів, Dim Proektiv) is a building located on Freedom Square in Kharkiv, Ukraine.
+The House of Projects (Дім Проєктів; before 2019 – Дім Проектів, Dim Proektiv) is a building located on Freedom Square in Kharkiv, Ukraine.
 It is one of the three major buildings of the square together with Derzhprom (House of State Industry) and the House of Cooperation.

 Construction history

 An all-Union competition for the best design was launched to select the optimal building design.
 On 5 February 1930, architects Sergey Serafimov and Maria Zandberg won the competition with their project "To Catch Up and Overtake".
 The Vesnin brothers came in second place, and Kharkiv architects Hryhoriy Yanovytsky and M. L. Mordvynov came in third.
 All three winning projects evisaged a skyscraper in the constructivist style.

 The construction began in 1930.
 The House of Projects was built, like Derzhprom, from monolithic reinforced concrete, but with wooden floors to save money on the construction.
 The 14-story building was completed in 1932.
 Like all Kharkiv skyscrapers, the building had a constructivist architectural style.
 From its completion to 1954, the House of Projects was the tallest building in Ukraine, with an original height of 68.5 m before reconstruction.